filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

   RetrievalFilter = "/absolute/path/to/retrieval_filter_program"
 ```

-`ExpectedSealDuration` is an estimate of how long sealing will take, and is used to reject deals whose start epoch might be earlier than the expected completion of sealing.
+`ExpectedSealDuration` is an estimate of how long sealing will take and is used to reject deals whose start epoch might be earlier than the expected completion of sealing.
 It can be estimated by [benchmarking](benchmarks.md) or by [pledging a sector](sector-pledging.md).

 :::warning
 The final value of `ExpectedSealDuration` should equal `(TIME_TO_SEAL_A_SECTOR + WaitDealsDelay) * 1.5`.
 This equation ensures that the miner does not commit to having the sector sealed too soon.